bitwisely/etk/README.md

     // and type = my_type
     var tk_1 = Etk(client, {index: "my_index", type: "my_type"});
     tk_1.search("foo", "bar", function (err, resp) {
-        ...
+        // Etk inserts "source" method to response, so you can easily get
+        // the data array found in search console.log(JSON.stringify(resp.source());

+        // Etk inserts "score" method to response, so you can easily get
+        // the score array found in search console.log(JSON.stringify(resp.score());

+        // elasticsearch original response can be reached from resp.resp
+        // for further data manipulation for special cases. console.log(JSON.stringify(resp.resp);
     });

     // Instance "tk_2" forwards elasticsearch error and response messages
     // to application.
-See class documentation for full
+See class documentation for full list of options
-    // list of Etk options you can configure var tk_2 = Etk(client, {index: "another_index",
+    // you can configure
+    var tk_2 = Etk(client, {index: "another_index",
                             type: "another_type",
                             raw_response: true,